Hristijan Mickoski: Geopolitical orientation

 Some observers in North Macedonia claim too that Mickoski who is following in the footsteps of Orban and Serbian President Aleksandar Vučić, is sympathizing also with Trump's policies and that all could be harmful to his country.
 Former leading members of VMRO-DPMNE as Ljubčo Georgievski and Filip Petrovski accused Mickoski of serbianising North Macedonia.
 Analysts in Bulgaria assume that he is actually a politician with a pronounced anti-Bulgarian orientation.

 On 20 September 2024, Mickoski declared in Brussels that his country will no longer accept any ultimatums on its EU path.
 On 25 September, the EU announced the decoupling of Albania from North Macedonia on the EU accession path, due to the disputes between North Macedonia and Bulgaria around the Bulgarian minority there, which had stalled further talks.
 Following this decision, Albania continued its path separately on 15 October.
-In July 2025 the European Parliament adopted a resolution on the report on North Macedonia's progress towards EU accession where concern was expressed about the roles of the Hungarian and Serbian Governments in advancing China’s and Russia’s geopolitical influence, and by the role of the "Serbian world" project in the country.
-It is claimed there that Mickoski's government have promoted this concept, that aims to establish a Serbian influence on the Balkans.
+Some observers believe that his rule could turn North Macedonia into a "black hole in the Balkans".

 Personal life and views

 Mickoski is married and has two children.
 Apart from his native language Macedonian, he also knows English and some Italian.

 Shortly after his assumption of office, the results of the 2023 Albanian census were published, from which it appeared that there are a little more than 7,000 Bulgarians and around 2,000 Macedonians.
 Mickoski stated on that occasion, that this was the result of Bulgarian propaganda and assimilationist policy there, as well as of the carelessness of the previous government.
 On the case about the significant number of Macedonians with Bulgarian passports, Mickoski claimed that the situation was based on Bulgaria's accession to the European Union, and all Macedonians will tear up their Bulgarian passports after North Macedonia is accepted into the EU.
 He maintained that only several hundreds citizens of North Macedonia identify as Bulgarians, while the small Macedonian minority in Bulgaria consists of tens of thousands of people.
 On 28 May 2025, Mickoski urged the European Parliament to adopt the Report on the annual progress of the country, insisting it must acknowledge Macedonian identity and Macedonian language as centuries-old.
 He also accused Bulgaria of attempting to present both of them as recent, artificial constructs, resting on Bulgarian foundations.
 However, the European Parliament did not accept these ideas.
 As a result Mickoski accused Bulgaria of aiming to destroy Macedonian nation and identity.

+Meanwhile, several of Mickoski’s close relatives conduct business in Bulgaria and hold Bulgarian citizenship.